inlab-geo/espresso/README.md

 - ``gravity_density``

-Once a problem is imported, it's main functions can be called using the same structure for each problem.
+Once a problem is imported, its main functions can be called using the same structure for each problem.
 For instance:

 ```python